IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/TokenOperationsApi.md

 apikey = 'apikey_example' # String | The value of the api key

 begin
-  #Create an IAM access token for a user or service ID using an API key.
+  #Create an IAM access token for a user or service ID using an API key
   result = api_instance.get_token_api_key(grant_type, apikey)
   p result
 rescue IbmCloudIam::ApiError => e